The Deer and the Cauldron: Literary inquisition

 In the early years of the reign of the Kangxi Emperor, the regent Oboi monopolised state power and introduced the practice of literary inquisition.
 Many intellectuals and scholars were persecuted for their writings.
 Zhuang Tinglong, a merchant from Huzhou, sponsored the publication of an unauthorised book about the history of the Ming dynasty.
-The book used the Ming emperors' era names, which were considered taboo in the Qing dynasty.
+The book used the Ming emperors' era names, which were considered taboo during the Qing dynasty.
 Wu Zhirong found out and reported it to the authorities.

 Zhuang Tinglong and his family were persecuted and the male members of the Zhuang family were killed.
 The incident also sparked off a chain reaction, in which several individuals who were not directly involved or linked to the book were similarly rounded up and executed.
 These individuals included scholars who helped to write and proofread the book, bookstore owners who sold copies of the book, distant relatives of the Zhuang family, and even people who had contact with readers of the book.